Bottlenecks & the Five Focusing Steps

-To exploit a bottleneck, we first need to establish whether the bottleneck is a valid part of the process - be careful that the constraint is not an unnecessary step, i.e. management oversight.
+To exploit a bottleneck, we first need to establish whether it is a valid part of the process - be careful that the constraint is not an unnecessary step, i.e., management oversight.

-If the bottleneck is a necessary, value-generating part of the process, then make sure that it’s only doing the work that is required.
-For example, in a development team, you may have reason to think one of the developers to be the bottleneck, but when you go talk to him, you may find out, that he had to deal with really poor requirements documentation.
-So besides coding itself, he had to spend the time, that he did not have, chasing down actual requirements.
-Once you make sure that he has all the information he needs, his development time can be significantly reduced.
+If the bottleneck is a necessary, value-generating part of the process, ensure that it only does the mandatory work.
+For example, you may have reason to think one of your web developers to be the process’s bottleneck.
+Yet once you talk to him, you may find out that he had to deal with poor requirements documentation.
+So besides coding itself, he had to spend extra time chasing down actual requirements.
+Once you make sure that he has all the information he needs, he can reduce his development time.

 Step 3: Subordinate the rest of the processes to the bottleneck

-Meaning, that the bottleneck drives the speed of delivery, like a coxswain in a rowing boat.
-So, steps 1 and 2 should deliver at a speed that will generate a supply of work that the bottleneck can deal with.
+The bottleneck drives the speed of delivery, like a coxswain in a rowing boat.
+So, steps 1 and 2 should deliver at a pace that will generate a supply of work that the bottleneck can process.
 The Theory of Constraints calls this a drum-buffer-rope approach, wherein a metaphorical rope is tied to the constraint, causing the rest of the supply line to keep up with it.
-The rope ensures that the line does not supply the bottleneck too fast, nor too slowly, causing it to stand idly.
-The rope takes the role of a buffer, ensuring the team knows when it’s running out of slack.
+The rope ensures that the line supplies the bottleneck neither too fast nor too slowly, causing it to stand idly.
+So, the rope takes the role of a buffer, letting the team know when it’s running out of slack.

 Step 4: Elevate the bottleneck

 At this stage, you look at how the rest of the production process can help out the bottleneck.
-For example, maybe steps 4 and 5 in our table can help out in step 3, if they find it overloaded.
-In Kanban, this process is known as swarming - the team tries to relieve the bottleneck by redistributing resources (in this case manpower) and thus increase output.
-Or you can extend the bottleneck by increasing its capacity: you may need more or faster machines or perhaps greater automation of this step.
+For example, maybe steps 4 and 5 in our table can help out in step 3, when it’s overloaded?
+In Kanban, we call this process swarming - the team tries to relieve the bottleneck by redistributing resources (labor force, in this case) and thus increase output.
+Or, you can extend the constraint by increasing its capacity: you may need more or faster machines or perhaps greater automation of this step.